martingay1975/frimleyFlyers/site/ReadMe.txt

 ﻿# New year
 Add to routerconfig.js
-update ffchampionship to pass the current season/year add new ko component for the previous year.
-The html passes the season/year add to sitemap.xml add new json file - raceDataXXXX.json add to navigation menu - local and normal add to knockout-startup.js add siteGenerator
+update ffchampionship to pass the current season/year (this is always the current year) add new ko component for the previous year.
+The html passes the season/year add to sitemap.xml add new json file - raceDataXXXX.json add to navigation menu - local and normal add to knockout-startup.js

+update competitorsData.js with new people (same name competitorsData.js & AthletesManager.cs)
+update AthletesManager.cs with the same new people (same name competitorsData.js & AthletesManager.cs)

+In sitePhantomjs
+add siteGenerator
     build.bat
     new pageHandler